The NAN Project in the Media

 Art Therapy Room to Honor Teen Killed in Gas Disaster

-In the past year, our work in Lawrence with Phoenix Academy and LA House has been a testament to the incredible healing power of art.
+Our work in Lawrence with Phoenix Academy and LA House has been a testament to the incredible healing power of art.
 Co-Founder Jake Cavanaugh, Art Therapist Fernanda Lopez, and Social Worker Erin McNiff are interviewed for a profile of student Leonel Rondon, and their plans to support the mental health of the Phoenix community.
 Read the article here.

 Grant Recipients Announced by Winchester Hospital